integrasjonsprosjekt/memora/CONTRIBUTING.md

 We use [husky](https://github.com/typicode/husky) to manage our Git hooks.
 This ensures the proper linting, formatting, and convention checks are run before pushing code to a remote.

-If you're using the Nix flake, husky is automatically initialized for you.\
+If you're using the Nix flake, husky is automatically initialised for you.\
 Otherwise, you will have to run `npx husky` once to properly set up husky locally.

 ## Naming conventions